ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 4. Accept terms of service
 5. Check your email and confirm your account

 Now that we have created a Heroku account, we can create an application.
-An application is similar to a CodeCapsules "Capsule".
+An application is similar to the Code Capsules "Capsule".

 1. Go to www.heroku.com and log in.